dar-tau/py_ontobuilder/README.md

 OSError: JVM is already started
 ```

-This means that you tried to start another JVM through jpype while ontobuilder's JVM is already started.
+This means that you tried to start another JVM through jpype while ontobuilder's JVM is already running (or vice versa).
 This might happen if another package using jpype is imported.
 Currently, there's no easy solution, but I might solve this later if required.

 ## Song